 Vitamin B12 is needed for the production of serotonin, a chemical responsible for regulating mood.
 Therefore, vitamin B12 deficiency may lead to decreased serotonin production, which may cause a depressed mood.
 Studies support the use of vitamin B12 supplements for improving symptoms of depression in people with a vitamin B12 deficiency.
 For example, one study in people with depression and low vitamin B12 levels found that those who received both antidepressants and vitamin B12 were more likely to show improved depressive symptoms, compared to those treated with antidepressants alone.
 Another study discovered that vitamin B12 deficiency was associated with twice the risk of severe depression.

-1. For more information on the science behind the nutrients in HIMMENSE SHIFT see here.
+1. For more information on the science behind the nutrients in HIMMENSE SHIFT supplements for men see here.
 Advice is for information only and should not replace medical care.
 Consult a doctor or healthcare professional if you have any questions or are taking any other medications before you try any remedies.

 Resources and support

 If you or anyone you know is experiencing depression and affected by Mental Health, here are some resources that can help.

 Contact your GP for advice and support.
 Over a third of visits to GPs are about mental health.
 Your GP may refer you to a specialist, a counsellor, or another part of the health service.
 There are various types of therapy available, from counselling to hypnotherapy, group therapy to cognitive behaviour therapy (CBT).

 The Campaign Against Living Miserably (Calm) offers support to men.
 Call 0800 58 58 58 between 17:00 and 00:00 every day or visit their webchat page here.
 CALM also has a helpful webpage about what to do if you’re worried someone might be suicidal, including warning signs, what to say and what to do next.